 There is only one job that will marry your love for fine cuisine with your impressive written communication skills and cutting wit.
 Food critics live in the eye of the culinary storm and serve as the voice for the foodie community.
 Here are some steps you can take to get your foot in the door of this exciting field.

 While you don’t have to know exactly how food is prepared in order to judge its taste, the lingo of fine cuisine is essential to all food critics.
 If you don’t know important food terms, your writing will look amateur and uninformed.
-Also, having some technical knowledge will allow you to give constructive criticism to the restaurant owner so they don’t repeat their mistakes.
+Also, having some technical knowledge will allow you to give constructive criticism to the restaurant owner looking to market and grow their customer base, so they don’t repeat their mistakes.

 Building a portfolio of quality clips is a huge priority for aspiring food critics.
 You will most likely have to write for free until you prove your skills and knowledge.
 Contact foodie Websites and local newspapers to see if they have need for more food writers.